TheKevJames/web/site/pages/blog/2020-04-13-effective-mentorship.md

 with the order like this might be less sub-optimal than you think.

 That said, I can't know what your situation is -- it could also be simple oversight or something along those lines!
-If you think your trainee isn't being given the work they need in order to grow, your friendly neighbourhood tech lead / project manager / agile coach / waterfall guru / scrum battle-emperor may just not be aware of the issue.
+If you think your mentee isn't being given the work they need in order to grow, your friendly neighbourhood tech lead / project manager / agile coach / waterfall guru / scrum battle-emperor may just not be aware of the issue.

-To some extent, you can work around this -- even if the trainee is not being given "stretch goal" type work, you can always chat a bit about what that improvement *could* look like -- but my advice definitely starts to run dry at this point.
+To some extent, you can work around this -- even if the mentee is not being given "stretch goal" type work, you can always chat a bit about what that improvement *could* look like -- but my advice definitely starts to run dry at this point.
 If you or your teammates are not regularly able to work on things